mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 #### Line Editor in the interactive shell

-On the some systems, the interactive shell provide more powerful line editor using by the package [https://github.com/chzyer/readline](https://github.com/chzyer/readline).
+On the some systems, the interactive shell provide more powerful line editor by using the package [https://github.com/chzyer/readline](https://github.com/chzyer/readline).
 You can use not all features of the readline package, but its short cut keys, command history and features like that will help you.

-##### Systems that embed the readline package.
+##### Systems that embed the readline package
 darwin dragonfly freebsd linux netbsd openbsd solaris windows